shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-video-inventory-and-formats.md

 - create highly interactive video ad creatives

 - measure viewability and verify player attributes

-For more information about VPAID, see the
+For more information about VPAID, see the [IAB Guidelines for VPAID](https://www.iab.com/).
-<a href="http://www.iab.net/vpaid" class="xref" target="_blank">IAB
-Guidelines for VPAID</a>.

 ## What is MRAID?